SOLAS-TTRPG/SOLAS/README.md

 And that's where we are today!
 Thanks for checking it out.

 # Thanks
-Thanks to all of my friends who I shoveled this system onto, just to rules a couple months later.
+Thanks to all of my friends who I shoveled this system onto, just to change rules a couple months later.
 Sorry for the headaches, but hopefully the fun stories outweighed them.

-Huge thanks to Obsidian for the amazing piece of software, this would be impossible to create and maintain without it (SOLAS is not associated with Obsidian in any capacity).
+Huge thanks to [Obsidian](https://obsidian.md/) for the amazing piece of software, this would be impossible to create and maintain without it.
+I'm unaffiliated but still, thanks.